jasonjiajs/jasonjiajs.github.io/_projects/ai_email_assistant_cma_cgm.md

 ### Conclusion

-We believe that the AI-powered email assistant is a tool packed full of amazing features that CMA CGM's customer agents will love to use.
+We believe the AI-powered email assistant is a tool packed full of amazing features, that CMA CGM's customer agents will love to use.